EpicEric/pony-nimi-mute/README.md

 Note that despite also using the `regex` package name, this will not be concerned with exact API parity to the [official library](https://github.com/ponylang/regex) at all.

 While the official RegEx library -- which wraps PCRE -- uses backtracking, this repository will use Thompson NFA simulation.
-As such, this implementation will most likely **not have backreferences** -- maybe in the far future it can be added as a parallel implementation _if_ someone else takes it on, but for now, look elsewhere!
+As such, this implementation will most likely **not have backreferences**.
+Instead, the course of action -- once this makes it into the stdlib -- is to rename the other package to something like `pcre`, to provide any extra functionality for users that really need them.

 [\[reference\]](https://swtch.com/~rsc/regexp/regexp1.html)